mika76/nrobot/README.md

+> **NOTE:**
+> This is the source of the programming game NRobot found at http://freshmeat.sourceforge.net/projects/nrobot and I also found a project page at https://web.archive.org/web/20170225164738/https://gna.org/projects/nrobot.
+All the sources and information is gone so I thought I would upload to github and see if I can breathe some life back into this little fun project.

 NRobot is an autonomous robot fighting game.

 What this means is it's a game in which you, the human playing the game, don't